Create New Possibilities

 New solutions to old problems start with imagination

-In art therapy, your child will use artmaking and discussion to express and explore their thoughts and emotions.
+In art therapy, you can use artmaking and discussion to express and explore thoughts and emotions.

-If your neurodiverse child has verbal processing issues, art therapy can bridge gaps between their emotional life and language to bolster comunication skills needed for fulfilling peer relationships and a calmer homelife.
+If verbal processing issues are a concern, art therapy can bridge gaps between emotional life and language to bolster comunication skills needed for fulfilling relationships and success at home, school and work.

-Artmaking activates creativity, intuition and intellect, thus providing a more comprehensive therapy experience that can lead to the changes you imagine they can achieve with the right support.
+Artmaking sparks creativity, intuition and intellect, providing a rich therapy experience that can lead to the changes you seek, like stronger relationships and steps you can take to reach goals.

-The focus of our work isn’t art education and skill development, although part of our work could include learning new techniques.
-Rather, we’ll focus on self-expression and combining art with narrative – storytelling as it relates to why they’re in therapy.
+The focus isn’t art education, although you might learn new skills.
+Instead, we’ll focus on self-expression and combining art with storytelling as it relates to why you’re in therapy.

-Above all, the art isn’t the end goal.
-Instead, it’s a means of reflection, problem solving and envisioning the future so they have clarity about what they want for themselves and and how to make it happen.
-Even so, your child could very well be proud of their finished artwork, boosting confidence and sense of competence that could go a long way towards seeing themselves in a new light.
+Above all, art isn’t the end goal.
+Instead, it’s a means of reflection, problem solving and imagining what you want and how to make it happen.
+Even so, maybe you’ll actually like your finished artwork, boosting confidence and competency that could go a long way towards seeing yourself in a new light.

 Watercolor tray used in art therapy with Lee Ann Thill In Gibbsboro NJ